shaqed/shaqed.github.io/content/posts/blog-2.md

 The interesting part here is:

 1. The `read` calls fill in a buffer with `0x420 = 1056` bytes **but** the buffer it stores it into is only 1032!
 Buffer overflow detected! are we done?
-2. Every single bit of the input from the user is XORed with `0xdz`, then the start of the string is checked against the "hidden" username: `il{dih`. <br>
+2. Every single bit of the input from the user is XORed with `0xdz`, then the start of the string is checked against the "hidden" username: `il{dih`. m
 To reveal the real username we can XOR that text with `0xd` again.
 We can use a simple Python one-liner we can figure out what is the username:
 ```python
 >>> "".join([chr(ord(t) ^ 0xd) for t in "il{dih"])